GeoscienceAustralia/fetch/README.md

 to specify the type of downloader.

 - Each downloader has properties: Usually the URL to download from, and a target directory to put the files.

+- `schedule:` uses standard cron syntax for the download schedule.

 ### Download sources